-2. PGSG Outstanding Research Award.
-This award will be given to the author(s) of a journal article or book chapter published in the previous three (3) calendar years (2013, 2014, 2015) that makes an innovative, original contribution to the conceptual and/or methodological embrace of political geography.
+2. Virginie Mamadouh Outstanding Research Award.
+This award will be given to the author(s) of a journal article or book chapter published in the previous three (3) calendar years (2015, 2016, 2017) that makes an innovative, original contribution to the conceptual and/or methodological embrace of political geography.
 For journal articles the three years begin once the article is assigned to a specific print issue.
 Nominations should include only the citation information and a PDF of the article or chapter.
 Supplementary statements from the nominators are discouraged.
 With the exception of current PGSG Board members, self-nominations are permitted.

 3. The PGSG Board reserves the right to determine whether a nominee (or a nominated publication) falls within the scope of political geography.

 4. Nominations by Board members are permitted.
 Nominations of Board members are permitted.
 In this case, the board member will be recused from the vote.